hexagonit/hexagonit.themeskel/hexagonit/themeskel/templates/less_theme/README.rst

 profiles/default/cssregistry.xml

-The plone folder holds all the styles that are needed by Plone to function, so this folder should not be touched.
+The plone folder holds all the styles that are needed by Plone to function, so the content of this folder should not be modified.
 The basic idea is to take the Plone's default css files and "lessify" them.
 For fast development, we need a quick way to change the default colors to reflect the design we are implementing, so we have modified the files so they use variables that are set in one location.
-This is something that we have seen before in form of base_properties.props, but this time we are doing it with less variables.
+This is something that we have seen before in form of base_properties.props, but this time we are doing it right with less variables.

-All the theme specific styles goes into theme folder.
+All the theme specific styles go into theme folder.
 This folder includes the base.less and mixins.less that holds all the variables and mixins that are used by the styles in the plone folder.
+Modify the values to meet your theme's needs.

-The theme specific styling should go to template.less.
+The theme specific styling that cannot be set in base.less, should go to template.less.
 If you would like to have multiple files for your theme, just create a new .less file and include it to init.less.
 All the less files are imported to the init.less files in their folders, which then get imported to style.less.
 This way we can concentrate only on our theme and there is no need to modify core Plone styles.
 If you do want to change some styling that is not in base.less, but somewhere in the plone folder or in style.less, just redefine it in your themplate.less.
 This way upgrade of the core styles can be done easily without loosing theme specific styling.

 HTML5Boilerplate suggests to have all plugins in plugins.js and all user scripts in script.js.
 We have decided to go against it, and we are using Plone's